s-larbi/laravel-on-fargate/README.md

-# Deploy Laravel on AWS using Fargate and Bitbucket Pipelines
+# Deploy Laravel on AWS using Fargate and BitBucket Pipelines

 ## 1. Create an IAM User for Terraform in the AWS console
 ...with Programmatic Access only and with the following permissions: